shridharkr/circuit-oneops/packs/doc/solrcloud.md

 # SolrCloud Cookbook

 SolrCloud Pack is a platform service that makes it easy to set up, manage, deploy, operate and scale solrcloud as a search solution for your web application in private and public clouds.
 You can set up and configure your Solrcloud cluster in minutes from the ONEOPS and enables you to monitor and resize your cluster up or down.
 As your volume of data and traffic fluctuates, the pack automatically scales to meet the rapidly scaling search requirements.
-The pack monitors the solution to ensure that a) it has sufficient resources, and that b) it isn’t consuming too many resources.
-With the SolrCloud platform you don’t have to manage multiple pieces of software, manually configure, design a replication and high-availability strategy, provision hardware, scale your search engine, or recover failed nodes.
+The pack monitors the solution to ensure that a) it has sufficient resources, and that b) it is not consuming too many resources.
+With the SolrCloud platform you do not have to manage multiple pieces of software, manually configure, design a replication and high-availability strategy, provision hardware, scale your search engine, or recover failed nodes.
 The environment is automatically kept up-to-date and provide maintenance and support of the solution and reduces the the time to configure and implement the SolrCloud search solution.

 Apache Solrcloud is an open source enterprise search platform, written in Java.
 SolrCloud Pack installs any version of the apache solrcloud ( 4.x.x, 5.x.x, 6.0.0 ).
 The solrcloud pack installs solr as a war in a tomcat web container for 4.x.x versions and as a standalone server for 5.x.x , 6.x.x versions etc.

 The objective of this document is to guide the solrcloud pack installation with Internal/External/Embedded zookeeper cluster mode based on the user selection and uploads the default config to the zookeeper and gets started.
 The assumption is that the zookeeper is already installed and ready if the user choose the External Ensemble.
 The zookeeper and the solrcloud gets install at once for Internal Ensemble (same assembly) option.

 Please note that the actions in the operation phase are not used for the solrcloud with embedded zookeeper mode.
 It is a local installation with a single zookeeper instance running locally.
-We need to do all actions through command line or solrcloud REST API's.
+We need to do all actions through command line or solrcloud REST APIs.